AlexsLemonade/refinebio-examples/differential-expression/README.md

 Replace the `<PATH TO REFINE.BIO EXPRESSION TSV>` with your file name, e.g., `differential-expression/data/HOMO_SAPIENS.tsv`
 Here's an example of the above, where we put the dataset we want to convert in the directory: `differential-expression/data/` and are naming the output file `HOMO_SAPIENS.gct` but saving it to the same directory.
-Note that if you don't specify an `--output` name, the script will use the original name of your file, but replace `.tsv` with `.gct`.

 ```bash
 Rscript scripts/create_gct_file.R \